Vix.cpp v2.7.0 is here Read the blog

 bash

-vix run main.cpp --run --port 8080
+vix run main.cpp --run --name Vix

-Use -- to pass compiler or linker flags:
+Use -- for compiler or linker flags:

 bash